 d.
 This agreement, or similarity, would be practically complete if the two texts were much longer, for example, five times as long.
 In fact, when two texts of similar character, each containing more than 1,000 letters, are compared, it would be found that the respective frequencies of the 26 letters composing the two graphs show only very slight differences.
-This means, in other words, that in normal, plain text each letter of the alphabet occurs with a rather constant or characteristic frequency which it tends to approximate, depending upon the length of the text analyzed.
-The longer the text (within certain limits), the closer will be the approximation to the characteristic frequencies of letters in the language involved.
-However, when the amount of text being analyzed has reached a substantial volume (roughly, 1,000 letters), the practical gain in accuracy does not warrant further increase in the amount of text.1 e.
+This means, in other words, that in normal text each letter of the alphabet occurs with a rather constant or characteristic frequency which it tends to approximate, depending upon the length of the text analyzed.
+The longer the text (within certain limits), the closer will be the approximation.1 e.
 An experiment along these lines will be convincing.
-A series of 260 official telegrams3 passing through the War Department Message Center was examined statistically.
+A series of 260 official telegrams passing through the War Department Message Center was examined statistically.
 The messages were divided into five sets, each totaling 10,000 letters, and the five distributions shown in Table 1-A, were obtained.